aloftdata/globam.science/pages/about.md

 ![species](/assets/img/species_compressed.jpg)

-_We aim to use weather radars to monitor the migrations of aerial migrants such as a) birds (Barth Bailey/Unsplash.com) and b) insects (aaabbbccc/Shutterstock.com)._
+_We aim to use weather radars to monitor the movements of aerial migrants such as a) birds (image by Barth Bailey/Unsplash.com) and b) insects (image by aaabbbccc/Shutterstock.com)._

 ## Understand